ypapish/SelfAssessment/Skills/DotNET.md

   - Integration testing
   - Logging and tracing
   - Application monitoring and telemetry
-  - Debugging tools and strategies
+  - Debugging tools and strategies 👂 heard
   - Performance profiling and analysis
 - Data Access and ORM
   - Entity Framework Core